x2dhf/x2dhf/README.md

 to adjust the PATH variable accordingly).
 First of all try `xhf -h` and `testctl -h`.
 See also `elpropctl -h`, `lxcctl -h` and `pecctl -h`.

-To give the program a try, execute the following command: `cd tests; testctl run h/set-01.`
+To give the program a try, execute the following commands: source .x2dhfrc cd tests testctl run h/set-01

 Jacek Kobus

-2023-12-13
+2024-07-23